jcaip/jcaip.github.io/_posts/2017-05-27-Computation-Medical-Imaging.md

 For Bilinear interpolation $$I_{x,y} = \omega_4I_{u,v} + \omega_3I_{u+1,v} + \omega_2I_{u,v+1} + \omega_1I_{u+1,v+1} $$

 Cubic interpolation retains grey values but requires 10x more computation than NN and 2x more computation than bilinear interpolation.

+## Image Filtering

+There are two main types of filers - **high-pass** filters that detect change and **low-pass** filters that remove noise.

+Can either be applied in the frequency domain via a Foruier transform or in the spatial domain via a convolution.

+We can modify the pixels in the image either point-wise, locally, or globally.